Ryan-Martin22/ironclad-jewellery/README.md

 - A User Profile Page so that users can save delivery details for faster orders in future and to see their order history.

 - Custom 404 Error Page

+# Structure

+This project is structured with a homepage that greets the user with a clear navigation bar at the top of the page to search for the item required or to browse all products.
+There is the ability to sort items by price, alphabetically, and by category as well as the ability to search for a product by typing keywords into the search bar.

+The website is made of the following apps:
+1. Home
+2. Products
+3. Profile
+4. Bag
+5. Checkout
+6. Contact
+7. Favourites

+## Database Models

+### Category

+The Category model is required so that the site owner can assign products to a Category.
+This model allows for filtering functionality so that shoppers can search for items wanted by item type, new arrivals, clearance, and deals.

+### Products
+The Products model is required to add products for sale to the site.
+The site owner only can add, edit, and delete products from here and all users can view the full product list on the site.

+### Order & Order Line Items
+The Order model holds the order details of an order placed by the shoppers.
+This is connected to the Order Line Items model which contains the products ordered by the shopper.

+### User Profile

+The User Profile contains delivery information for those who created an account and chose to store their delivery details for faster checkout.

+### Favourites

+The Favourites model is required for users to add products to their favourites so they can come back to purchases them later.

+### Contact

+The Contact model enables users to provide information in order for them to contact the store owner about a specific query.

+### Review

+The reviews database holds all of the reviews submitted by users with an account.
+Users can submit, edit and delete reviews posted by themselves whilst logged in to their accounts.
+This is accessible via the Product Details page for the products they have reviewed.

+## Wireframes

+All wireframes were created using [Balsamiq](https://balsamiq.com/).

+Ironclad Jewellery Wireframes for Mobile, Tablet and Desktop devices can be viewed in the wirefames folder within the assets folder.